Tomadams1997/Coursework-1-Machine-Learning/README.md

 # Coursework-1-Machine-Learning

-Sentiment analysis performed on sets of positive and negative IMDB reviews.
+This repository contains a script to perform sentiment analysis on sets of positive and negative IMDB reviews.
+The reviews are attatched split into Training, Development and Testing.
+These 3 are then again split into both Positive and Negative sets.
 ## Requirements
 The document requires the use of an iPython IDE, the suggested IDE is Jupyter Notebooks.
 This can be installed from the terminal using;